AlekseiShkurin/EDWARD_IBM_hackathon/README.md

 * **Learning rate:** Control of weights and biases.

 >**Note**:<br />
-We restric parameters to optimal numbers to minimize human error.
+We restric parameters to optimal numbers in order to minimize human error.
 ><br />

 *Sincerely,*<br />